Anty45/Tweets-popularity/README.md

-# Twitter - NLP - Data Mining
+# Predict viral tweets from scratch

 ### I- Dataset
 * Dataset is collected manually based on trends.